Solly March: 2020–21: Injury struggle

 After 21 months without a goal, March found the net on 26 September 2020 at home to Manchester United, taking it to 2–2 in the 5th minute of stoppage time.
 However, Bruno Fernandes scored a penalty after the final whistle awarded by VAR with United winning 3–2.
 He scored his second goal of the season on 21 November – first time he's ever hit more than one goal in a Premier League season – hitting in a winner from outside the box in a 2–1 away win against Aston Villa.
 March played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February 2021 claiming their first league win at Anfield since 1982, going off injured in the second half.
 It was revealed that March would have to undergo knee surgery due to the injury and missed the remainder of the season.
-Despite this, he was in new contract talks with The Seagulls.
+Despite this, he was in new contract talks with the club.

 2021–22: New contract and impressive performances

 March returned to action after injury in the pre-season of the 2021–22 campaign playing in all three friendlies, a draw at Rangers, a win away at Luton Town where he set up Albion summer signing Enock Mwepu's goal and a home loss against Getafe.
 He made his first Premier League appearance since February on 14 August, playing the whole match helping Albion come from behind to win 2–1 away at Burnley in the opening game of the season.
 On 23 August, it was announced that March had signed a new contract committing his future with the club until June 2024, with Graham Potter being "really pleased to see Solly commit his future here."

-He made his 200th league appearance for the Albion, playing the whole match of the 1–0 home defeat against Wolves on 15 December.
-On 5 February 2022, in a FA Cup fourth round away fixture at Tottenham, March conceded an own goal, deflecting Emerson Royal's cross and catching Robert Sánchez off guard, with Tottenham's second in an eventual 3–1 loss.
-He played in the 4–0 home thrashing of Manchester United on 7 May, with Brighton's biggest ever top flight victory ending Uniteds 2022–23 UEFA Champions League hopes.
-March assisted Joël Veltman's equaliser against West Ham in the last game of the season, in the eventual 3–1 home victory, helping Brighton achieve their highest ever top flight finish, finishing ninth.
+March made his 200th league appearance for Brighton in a 1–0 home defeat against Wolverhampton Wanderers on 15 December.
+On 5 February 2022, in a FA Cup fourth round away fixture at Tottenham, March conceded an own goal, deflecting Emerson Royal's cross and catching Robert Sánchez off guard, with Tottenham's second in a 3–1 loss.
+He played in the 4–0 home thrashing of Manchester United on 7 May, with Brighton's biggest ever top flight victory ending United's 2022–23 UEFA Champions League hopes.
+March assisted Joël Veltman's equaliser against West Ham United in the last game of the season, in the eventual 3–1 home victory, helping Brighton achieve their highest ever top flight finish, finishing ninth.